 Let me tell you this is probably one of our favorite easy dump cake recipes!

-Like I said you could use blueberry pie filling instead of cherry with this one, and if you can’t find pineapple cake mix you can order it online here or use a box of yellow or white.
+Like I said you could use blueberry pie filling instead of cherry with this one, and coconut on top is optional.
+If you can’t find pineapple cake mix you can order it online here or use a box of yellow or white.

 Once you’ve tried this bit of heaven, try these other dump cakes too: